Three Main Living Trust Benefits

 Probate is the legal process of distributing property from one who has died to others.
-During the process, property is distributed and claims are resolved.
+During the process, the courts distribute property resolve claims.
 Most always, there are attorney fees as well as court costs associated with taking a will through probate.
-In addition, those who are to receive the proceeds of a will are unable to receive those proceeds until a probate court has allowed them to be distributed.
+In addition, those who are to receive the proceeds of a will are unable to receive those proceeds immediately; not until a probate court has approved the distribution.
 This process can tie up the proceeds from a few months to several years.

-If your heirs bring your will to your bank and attempt to withdraw money after your death the bank will not allow the funds to be touched until the probate court grants the bank permission.
-With a properly drafted living trust, on the other hand, those who you name in the trust can generally go to the bank, bring a copy of your trust along with their identification and your death certificate and withdraw funds immediately in accordance with the trust agreement.
+If your heirs bring your will to your bank and attempt to withdraw money after your death the bank will not allow them to touch the funds.
+The probate court must grant the bank permission.
+With a properly drafted living trust, on the other hand, it is a different story.
+Those who you name in the trust can generally go to the bank, bring a copy of your trust along with their identification and your death certificate.
+Then they can withdraw funds immediately in accordance with the trust agreement.

 Lawsuit protection can be given to married people when assets are held between two trusts.
 Assets in a properly drafted trust for the wife can be insulated from the acts of the husband, for example.

 You can to shelter all or a large portion of your estate when you have conformed to sections 2056 and 2041 of the IRS tax code.